Spark Transformer: Reactivating Sparsity in FFN and Attention: Experiments

 \subsection{Inference Efficiency}

 We evaluate the efficiency benefits of Spark Transformer over standard Gemma-2 on both CPUs and GPUs.
 For CPU evaluation, we use \url{gemma.cpp}~\citep{gemmacpp}, the official C++ inference engine optimized for CPUs.
 For GPU evaluation, we use \url{llama.cpp}~\citep{llamacpp}, a widely-used LLM inference engine which supports running a wide selection of LLM models on GPUs.
 We modify both frameworks to support sparse matrix multiplication operators, which exploit sparsity in both FFN and Attention layers.
 Our implementation leverages vector SIMD operations~\citep{wikiSIMD} existing in modern CPU, and customized CUDA kernel for GPU.
-See Figure~\ref{fig:sparse-operators} for an illustration and Section~\ref{sec:sparse-matrix-multiplication-details} in Appendix for details.
+In particular, our implementation reduces not only computational FLOPs but also memory bandwidth requirements, directly accelerating memory-bound scenarios; see \Cref{fig:sparse-operators} for an illustration and \Cref{sec:sparse-matrix-multiplication-details} in Appendix for details.
 We show that Spark Transformer significantly improves the efficiency of transformer models, even in highly FLOP-constrained environments such as CPUs.

-\myparagraph{CPU results.} Figure~\ref{fig:decode-speedup-16cpu} and \ref{fig:decode-speedup-4cpu} report the decoding speed under varying prompt lengths on a 4-Core or a 16-Core CPU.
+\myparagraph{CPU results.} \Cref{fig:decode-speedup-16cpu} and \ref{fig:decode-speedup-4cpu} report the decoding speed under varying prompt lengths on a 4-Core or a 16-Core CPU.
 We see that with hardware optimization for sparse activation in both Spark FFN and Spark Attention, a speedup that ranges from 1.35x to 1.79x can be achieved on a 16-Core CPU depending on the prompt length.
 For short prompts (e.g., 256 tokens) and long prompts (e.g. 4096 tokens), the hardware optimization for Spark FFN and Spark Attention provide the most speedup, respectively.

 \Cref{fig:cpu_speedup} further highlights the efficiency of Spark Transformer in both prefill and decode phases.
 During the prefill, the prompt is usually chunked into batches since the process is bounded by memory bandwidth.
 This may reduce the benefit of activation sparsity as different tokens in a chunk may activate different subsets of parameters (in FFN) and attend to different subsets of tokens (in Attention).
 However, \Cref{fig:cpu_speedup} shows that Spark Transformer maintains strong performance with a chunk size of 64 tokens, following the default setup in \url{gemma.cpp}.
 A more detailed performance analysis of batching/chunking is provided in \Cref{sec:batching-analysis}.
 In addition, Spark Transformer significantly outperforms Gemma-2 during decoding (with batch size=1).